Miranda Lambert

-Miranda Leigh Lambert (born November 10, 1983) is an American country singer and guitarist.
+Miranda Leigh Lambert (born November 10, 1983) is an American country singer, songwriter, and musician.
 Born in Longview, Texas, she started out in early 2001 when she released her self-titled debut album independently.
 In 2003, she finished in third place on the television program Nashville Star, a singing competition which aired on the USA Network.
-Outside her solo career, she is a member of the Pistol Annies formed in 2011 alongside Ashley Monroe and Angaleena Presley.
+Outside her solo career, she is a member of the Pistol Annies, a group she formed in 2011 alongside Ashley Monroe and Angaleena Presley.
 Lambert has been honored by the Grammy Awards, the Academy of Country Music Awards and the Country Music Association Awards.
-Lambert has been honored with more Academy of Country Music Awards than any artist in history.
+Lambert has been honored with more Academy of Country Music Awards than any artist in history and was named by the Chicago Tribune as the "greatest country music artist of all time" in 2019.
+In 2024, Lambert was awarded the Country Icon Award at the People's Choice Country Awards.

-Lambert's second and major-label debut album Kerosene (2005) was certified Platinum in the United States and produced the singles "Me and Charlie Talking", "Bring Me Down", "Kerosene" and "New Strings".
+After signing with Epic Records, she released her first Epic album and second overall 2005's Kerosene.
+It was certified Platinum in the United States and produced the singles "Me and Charlie Talking", "Bring Me Down", "Kerosene" and "New Strings".
 All four singles reached the top 40 on the Billboard Hot Country Songs.
 Her second album, Crazy Ex-Girlfriend, was released in early 2007.
 Three of its singles ("Famous in a Small Town", "Gunpowder & Lead" and "More Like Her") peaked within the top 20 on the country songs chart, with "Gunpowder & Lead" becoming her first top 10 entry in July 2008.
 Her third album, Revolution, was released in September 2009.
 Two of its songs – "The House That Built Me" and "Heart Like Mine" – topped the Hot Country Songs chart.